awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 The following dialog box creates an Auto Scaling policy based an average CPU utilization of 40 percent\.
 The policy specifies a minimum of 5 Aurora Replicas and a maximum of 15 Aurora Replicas\.

-![\[Creating an Auto Scaling policy based on average CPU utilization\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-autoscaling-cpu.png)
+![\[Creating an auto scaling policy based on average CPU utilization\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-autoscaling-cpu.png)

-The following dialog box creates an Auto Scaling policy based an average number of connections of 100\.
+The following dialog box creates an auto scaling policy based an average number of connections of 100\.
 The policy specifies a minimum of two Aurora Replicas and a maximum of eight Aurora Replicas\.

 ![\[Creating an Auto Scaling policy based on average connections\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-autoscaling-connections.png)